-Redbridge Council has a Council Tax of £1,255.75 at Band D.
+Redbridge Council has a Council Tax of £1,305.86 at Band D.

-This is an increase of 2.99 per cent together with a 2 per cent increase as a result of the Chancellor's Spending Review which must be used to fund Adult Social Care.
+This is an increase of 2.99% together with a 1% increase as a result of the Chancellor's Spending Review which must be used to fund Adult Social Care.